 Shop for crystal, silver and embroidered linens.
 Gdansk is especially known for amber (look out for fakes). which can be bought unset or, more often, crafted into silver jewelry.
 The major shopping area is the historic center of Gdansk.
 Most shops are open 7 days a week

 The legal tender in Poland is the Polish złoty (zł, PLN).
-Poland is expected to adopt the common European currency Euro (€) in ca. 2020, but it can be used to pay in many bigger shops ("hypermarkets") even now.
+Poland is not expected to adopt the common European currency Euro (€) in soon, but it can be used to pay in many bigger shops ("hypermarkets") even now.
 Remember to always check the conversion rates though!

 Non-Polish speakers will find that most of the younger generation (35 and under), speak, or at least understand, English reasonably well.